ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 Flywheels are found on vehicles equipped with manual transmissions.
 If the ring gear on a flywheel is damaged, it can often be removed and replaced.

 Answer B is wrong.
 Scoring on the surface of a flywheel can be removed by resurfacing.
-The ring gear can be replaced making it reusable.
+The ring gear can be replaced, making it reusable.
+The starter ring gear for an automatic transmission is part of its flexplate.
 A cracked flexplate is always replaced with a new one.

 Answer C is correct.
-Resurfacing a flywheel ensures that it has the proper flatness and smooth finish.
+Resurfacing a flywheel ensures it has the proper flatness and finish.
 The surface area must be smooth and not warped.

 Answer D is wrong.
 Warpage reduces the contact area of the flywheel, allowing it to slip.
 This slipping causes excessive heat, hotspots, and glazing.